 Institute for International Economic Policy

-The IIEP Global Economic Governance in the 21st Century Initiative
+Signature Initiative: Global Economic Governance in the 21st Century

 In September 2011 IIEP launched a new signature initiative on global economic governance that will examine the role and evolving shape of international economic institutions in the 21st century.
 This initiative, made possible by the generous financial support of an anonymous donor, will build on existing IIEP research strengths and leverage its unparalleled location in the heart of international economic policy making in Washington DC.
 IIEP is emerging as one of the leading centers focused on economic governance in the increasingly integrated world economy.